JBamberger/jbamberger.github.io/_posts/2018-12-29-springboot-deployment-with-nginx.markdown

 First off, we need to define the server information and credentials.
 Log into the server and create a user `deployment`.
 Assign the `sudo` privilege to the newly created user.
-Then generate a ssh key `deployment` locally and add it to the allowed keys on the server.
+Then generate a SSH key `deployment` locally and add it to the allowed keys on the server.

 Edit the user `gradle.properties` file at `~/.gradle/gradle.properties` (or